Thatarus - The Abyss

 Activity Patterns: Predominantly nocturnal, engaging in hunting and movement under the cover of darkness.

-Behavioral Description: Once a Stalker identifies a target, its remarkable ability to follow scent trails and physical traces makes evasion nearly impossible.
-The creature’s persistence and focus render it a formidable adversary.
+This creature poses a significant danger to human due to its unparalleled tracking abilities and predatory efficiency.
+Once a Stalker identifies a target, its remarkable ability to follow scent trails and physical traces makes evasion nearly impossible.
+The creature’s persistence and focus render it a formidable danger.

 Precautionary Measures

-Preparation: Always carry scent-neutralizing sprays or equipment when entering regions where Stalkers are known to inhabit.
+Scent and Trace Management: Always carry scent-neutralizing sprays or equipment when entering regions where Stalkers are known to inhabit.

 Minimization of Evidence: Avoid leaving behind trash, food, or any physical traces that could attract attention.